Guy-L/parakit/README.md

 Simple python tool to extract game state data for a given frame:
 * player coords and movement state,
 * resources,
-* list of on-screen enemies, bullets and items,
+* list of on-screen enemies, bullets, items and lasers,
 * screenshot (optional, slow)

 <br>Meant to help parakeets analyze their games; should be easy to build various analysis tools on top of this (feel free to fork).
 For instance: over the next 5 seconds, when/where will the biggest bullet cluster of a given radius be?